cacao-org/cacao/AOloopControl/examples/README.md

  2          TESTCONFIG             DONE        READY   Test configuration:
  3          CACAOSETUP             DONE        READY   Run cacao-setup:
 ~~~
-Subsequent tasks can perform specific parts of the AO loop.

 :warning: Instruction steps below depend on the tasks.
 For example, tasks GETSIMCONFFILES and TESTCONFIG may not exit... in which case you can skip the reading the corresponding sections.
 Note also that the task numbering may change: if GETSIMCONFFILES and TESTCONFIG don't exist, then CACAOSETUP will be task #1.
+The example may also include additional setup tasks.

 ## 3.1.
 Setting up WORKDIR